masylum/dialect-http/Readme.md

 Currently [dialect](http://github.com/masylum/dialect/) just provides a MongoDB store, so you need MongoDB to be installed and running.

-Features:
+## Features

-  * An amazing helper t() that you can use to translate your views.
+  * An amazing helper _t()_ that you can use to translate your views.
-  * A super awesome backend tool to manage your translations.
+  * A super awesome backend GUI tool to manage your translations.

 <img src = "http://github.com/masylum/express-dialect/raw/master/lib/public/images/example.jpg" border = "0" />

 ## How does it work?

 Easy!
 Imagine you have this express application:

     var express = require('express'),